Aleksandar204/OpenGL_RT/README.md

 ## TODO
 To port from CoaEngine:
  - Lit shader for raster
- - Skybox for both renderers
+ - Skybox for raster renderer
  - Transparency

 To implement: